LightForm-group/dilatometer_modelling_and_constitutive_behaviour/README.md

 │   │   │   ├── Nominal temperature 1<br/>
 │   │   │   ├── Nominal temperature 2<br/>
 │   │   │   ├── ...<br/>
+│   │   │   <br/>
 │   │   ├── ... <br/>
 │   │ <br/>
-│   └── full # Folder containing the .ACS files from the dilatometer for the full region, the naming convention of the .ACS files is not relevant here<br/>
+│   └── full #(Folder containing the .ACS files from the dilatometer for the full region, the naming convention of the .ACS files is not relevant here)<br/>
 │   │   ├── Nominal strain rate 1<br/>
 │   │   │   ├── Nominal temperature 1<br/>
 │   │   │   ├── Nominal temperature 2<br/>